Paradise in Pink at these 15 Amazing Pink Sand Beaches in the World ❤️

 Regarded as one of the best beaches in Maui, its unique sand, resulting from the crushed red lava, is flanked by towering red cliffs on one side and bright blue waters on the other.

 Red Sand beach can be found near Hana Bay and is not easy to reach.
 The strip is accessed by hiking down a steep trail just off the Hana Highway.
 This trail is also slippery and riddled with broken rocks.
 However, its remote location and difficulty in reaching the beach only adds to its wild beauty and appeal.
+These greetings in Hawaiian are a must read before your visit.

 Where to stay in Maui: